The Affordable Connectivity Program Has Ended—Everything You Need To Know

 April 2024: Households that were already enrolled in the program received the full ACP discount on their monthly internet service bill until the end of April.

-May 2024: ACP customers began receiving only partial discounts as the program was no longer fully funded.
+May 2024: ACP customers received only partial discounts as the program was no longer fully funded.

-What’s next: There are multiple ACP funding bills moving through Congress to extend the program, but there hasn’t been any news yet of a confirmed extension.
+What’s next: There are ongoing efforts in Congress to continue the Affordable Connectivity Program or provide similar benefits, but there hasn’t been any news yet of a confirmed extension.

 The end of the ACP widens the digital divide